DataScienceNigeria/Arewaladies4tech/README.md

 Our program focuses on harnessing the potential of the evolving digital landscape, offering essential AI skills that unlock limitless opportunities in today’s fast-paced digital era.

-To start kindly join this group for real-time updates and engagements
+To start, kindly join this group for real-time updates and engagements

 Link to Telegram group: https://t.me/+sWJ4FM-FeSw2MGFk Link to WhatsApp group: https://chat.whatsapp.com/CNfofF9CwonGKUPUP3QKos

-Introduction to Analytical Videos
+### Introduction to Analytical Videos

 [Introduction to Analytical Concepts - One](https://youtu.be/ht8CgphGxME?feature=shared)